 A build is the process specified by the app’s workflow, which is a collection of steps.
-Every step is an open source repository which you can inspect, modify, and run with the open source Bitrise CLI.
+The app’s build configuration is specified in the

 bitrise.yml configuration file which you can modify in bitrise.io’s

-or yaml editor directly.
+or in a yaml editor directly.

 When a build is running, these scripts will be downloaded and executed in the order you’ve defined in your workflow, with the input parameters you set.
 They will produce the predefined outputs set as environment variables.

 The build process ⚓